-For individual affiliated faculty research areas, priorities and activity, please visit our Faculty Page and click on a selected profile for research information.
+For individual affiliated faculty research areas, priorities and activity, please visit our Directory Page and click on the faculty member for research information.

 UC-wide Integrative Research Search

-Current and previous funding sources include National Institute of Child Health and Development, National Center for Complementary and Alternative Medicine, Cincinnati Veteran Affairs Medical Center, and foundation grants.
+Current and previous funding sources include National Institute of Child Health and Development, Cincinnati Veteran Affairs Medical Center, and foundation grants.